-8. For manure storages, abating ammonia emissions is based on one or more of the following principles (i) decreasing the surface area where emissions can take place, i.e. through covering of the storage, (ii) decreasing the time that emissions can take place, i.e. through frequent removal of the slurry/manure; and (iii) decreasing the source strength of the emitting surface, i.e., through lowering the pH and NH4 concentration.
+8. For manure storages, abating ammonia emissions is based on one or more of the following principles (i) decreasing the surface area where emissions can take place, i.e. through covering of the storage, encouraging crusting and increasing depth of storages, (ii) decreasing the source strength of the emitting surface, i.e., through lowering the pH and NH4 concentration, and (iii) minimizing disturbances such as aeration.
 All principles have been applied in category 1 techniques; i.e., scientifically sound and practically proven.
-These principles are equally applicable to slurry storages and manure (dung) storage.
-However, the practical feasibility of the principles are larger for slurry storages than for manure (dung) storages.
-The reference here is the uncovered slurry store and uncovered solid manure heap The costs of techniques used to lower ammonia emissions from housings are related to (i) depreciation of investments costs, (ii) rent on investments costs, and (iii) maintenance costs.
-Here, a summary is provided of the total costs, in terms of euro per kg NH3-N saved (Table 4).
-In addition to costs, there are benefits related to decreased odour emissions and increased safety (no open pits); some of these benefits are difficult to quantify and therefore have not been included here.
+These principles are generally applicable to slurry storages and manure (dung) storage.
+However, the practical feasibility of implementing the principles are larger for slurry storages than for manure (dung) storages.
+The reference here is the uncovered slurry store without crust and uncovered solid manure heap.

+The costs of techniques used to lower ammonia emissions from storages are related to (i) depreciation of investments, (ii) rent on investments, and (iii) maintenance.
+Here, a summary is provided of the total costs, in terms of euro per kg NH3-N saved (Table S4).
+In addition to costs, there are benefits related to decreased odour emissions, decreased rain water and increased safety (no open pits); some of these benefits are difficult to quantify and therefore have not been included here.
 Ranges of costs relate to different techniques/variants and farms size.
-Note that the cost of the storage system itself are not included in the cost estimates of Table 4.
+Note that the cost of the storage system itself are not included in the cost estimates of Table S4.
+There may be some risk to covers such as increased emissions of toxic gases (H2S, CO) and methane, and damage from extreme weather.
+Some covers can only be implemented when new storages are built.
+Manure processing such as separation, composting and digestion have implications for the total losses during 'storage'.

-Table 4.
-Ammonia emission reduction requirements for manure storages.
+Table S4.
+Ammonia emission reduction techniques for manure storages, their emission reduction levels and associated costs